Progress report for ENE20-162

 Milestones: Project outreach informs at least 1,000 producers about mentor training resources and solicits input through listening sessions to solicit desired mentor training topics.
 Three in-person mentor trainings for 75 participant are designed and held throughout the Northeast Region with follow up webinar presentations sharing content and resources more broadly.
 At least 20 Agricultural Service Providers establish peer-to-peer mentor support groups to facilitate ongoing professional development and continued mentor training.

 Participant Recruitment: New Entry accesses 15+ Northeast agricultural networks and listservs that reach over 10,000 agricultural professionals and farmers.
 Our Ag Apprenticeship Learning Network (AgALN) has 160+ organizations collaborating to improve apprenticeship training.
 A regional advisory group will outreach to recruit and enroll ag service providers and farm mentors.
 Mentor listening sessions and a survey in Maryland (2020) helped develop priorities for trainings.
+Maine Organic Farmers and Gardeners Association (MOFGA) conducted focus groups in 2021 with farm mentors to develop educational priorities for the 2022 mentor trainings.
+Virtual trainings enable national outreach for online programming.
 Project partners assessed and developed educational resources.

-Curriculum Topics: Project team planning conversations suggest prioritizing both novice and experienced mentor topics on: leadership development; effective communications and relational health (active listening; nonviolent communication; conflict resolution); setting goals and expectations; experiential curriculum development; understanding adult learning styles; fostering values around quality education and learning; developing self-directed learners using the Ladder of Inference and protocols for skillful inquiry; balancing work and education; delegating responsibilities; working across intergenerational difference; fostering Diversity, Equity and Inclusion and safe learning spaces on the farm; creating positive workplace culture; addressing gender and harassment; and facilitating “community” with farm workers, owners, managers, interns working together, and more.
+Curriculum Topics: Monthly project team planning conversations suggest prioritizing both novice and experienced mentor topics on: leadership development; effective communications and relational health (active listening; nonviolent communication; conflict resolution); setting goals and expectations; experiential curriculum development; understanding adult learning styles; fostering values around quality education and learning; developing self-directed learners using the Ladder of Inference and protocols for skillful inquiry; balancing work and education; delegating responsibilities; working across intergenerational difference; fostering Diversity, Equity and Inclusion and safe learning spaces on the farm; creating positive workplace culture; addressing gender and harassment; and centering worker experience and facilitating “community” with farm workers, owners, managers, interns working together, and more.
 Other topics (farm labor/employment law, disaster preparedness/planning) were identified through listening sessions.

 Methods to Facilitate Learning: This project has two phases: planning/content development and content delivery.
-The project team researched existing resources, assessed delivery approaches (moved to online/virtual for MD training due to COVID-19), and conducted Maryland mentor listening sessions to gather feedback and input on mentor challenges, opportunities, best practices, and peer learning goals.
+The project team researched existing resources, assessed delivery approaches (moved to online/virtual for MD and ME trainings due to COVID-19), and in 2020 conducted Maryland mentor listening sessions to gather feedback and input on mentor challenges, opportunities, best practices, and peer learning goals.
 The UMD team created training agendas, selected qualified trainers, and engaged service providers and mentors through outreach.
-Content delivery for January 2021 (our first scheduled mentor training) will include: 1) three, half-day (2-5 pm) virtual professional development workshops targeting ag service providers and farmers interested in mentoring or training beginning farmers (Year 1: Maryland host; planned for Year 2: Maine, Year 3: New York); 2) webinar versions and recordings of trainings will posted on New Entry’s website.
-In future years, we will also seek to provide regional winter conference presentations; mentor discussion / peer groups and individualized training sessions; and resource materials posted on New Entry’s website.
+Content delivery for January 2021 (the first scheduled mentor training) included: 1) three, half-day (2-5 pm) virtual professional development workshops targeting ag service providers and farmers interested in mentoring or training beginning farmers (Year 1: Maryland host; planned for Year 2: Maine, Year 3: New York); 2) webinar versions and recordings of trainings were posted on New Entry and UMD’s websites.
+To create an interactive, multi-media learning module, a story map video project was created to capture the experiences of learners on farm and the value of agricultural mentorship.
+The Advisory Council and collaborators recruited apprentices and farm mentors to share their stories and ideals for mentorship.
+A mentor training session was also presented at the NOFA Summer Conference virtual session on July 31, 2021 to present best practices in agricultural mentorship and review the Mentor Training Toolkit resources.
+The MOFGA team hosted focus groups and farm mentor input sessions in fall 2021 to support design and development of the January/February 2022 virtual farm labor management series.
+This series will be 2-3 hours virtual workshops from 3-6 or 4-6 pm on Mondays throughout the months of January and February 2022.
+All sessions will be recorded (the presentation/content component only and farmer/worker panels will not be recorded to facilitate open and honest conversation) and posted to the New Entry website.
+We are continuing to seek opportunities to provide regional winter conference presentations; mentor discussion / peer groups and individualized training sessions; and resource materials are continually posted on New Entry’s website and the online resource library.

-Methods to Plan and Act: A Mentor Training Toolkit and Resource Guide for agricutlure service providers was published in November 2020 and includes training agendas, fact sheets, activities, annotated resources, and facilitation guides for supporting peer-to-peer mentor groups through low-cost approaches.
-Mentor support networks in each NESARE state will help prioritize future educational resource development.
-Participating mentors will receive updated resources and materials, be invited to present at conferences and webinars, and will report new on-farm communications/curriculum approaches that improve mentee relationships and beneficial outcomes.
+Methods to Plan and Act: A Mentor Training Toolkit and Resource Guide for agriculture service providers was published in November 2020 and includes training agendas, fact sheets, activities, annotated resources, and facilitation guides for supporting peer-to-peer mentor groups through low-cost approaches.
+The Value of Agricultural Mentorship story map was created and published to capture the perspectives and experiences of quality mentorship by farmer trainees.
+Mentor support networks in each NESARE state have been convened by each collaborating partner to help prioritize ongoing educational resource development.
+Participating mentors are receiving updated resources and materials, have been invited to present at conferences and webinars, and will report new on-farm communications/curriculum approaches that improve mentee relationships and beneficial outcomes.

 100 Northeast farmers and agricultural service providers respond to an apprenticeship survey to prioritize topics important to farm mentors and service providers facilitating mentoring programs.
 Results are analyzed and shared with members of Project Team to focus research on desired training materials and priorities